raunakkumar2110/Brain-Region-Segmentation/README.md

 - `model.py`: Contains the UNET Model Coded Architecture.
 - `train.py`: Script for training the UNET model.
 - `test.py`: Script for using the trained model to make predictions.
-  Note: By default, the provided code is set up to make predictions for a single image.
-To test with additional images, users should make necessary adjustments accordingly.
-This will allow for testing multiple images and obtaining predictions for each.`
+`Note: By default, the provided code is set up to make predictions for Multiple images at once.
+To test with a single image, users should make necessary adjustments accordingly.
+Run test.py to test the model.`

 ### To download Model Click Here : - https://drive.google.com/drive/folders/1JooyfsVdQfauBOpQB4B8cY_CqGbjrjp8?usp=sharing